mlcommons/training/single_stage_detector/ssd/README.md

 Given an input 300x300 image from [Coco 2017](https://cocodataset.org/) with 80 categories, the output of this network is a set of category and bounding boxes.
 Other detectors make these two predictions in multiple stages, by first proposing a region of interest, then iterating over the regions of interest to try to categorize each object.
 SSD does both of these in one stage, making inference faster.

 ## Backbone

-The backbone is loosely based on adapting a ResNet as described in [this paper](https://arxiv.org/pdf/1611.10012.pdf) by Google Research.
+The backbone is based on adapting a ResNet-34 as described in Section 3.1.3 of [this paper](https://arxiv.org/pdf/1611.10012.pdf) by Google Research.
 It is similar to a ResNet-34 backbone, modified by removing the strides from the convolution at the beginning of the res4* layers (so that the res4* layers work with 38x38 images instead of 19x19 images), and removing everything after the res4* layers (the res5* layers and the fully connected stuff).

-This is similar to the modifications to ResNet-101 described in Section 3.1.3 of the Google Research paper (our network has an effective stride of 8, not 16, and has no atrous convolutions).
-Most other implementations of SSD are based on ResNet-50 or ResNet-101 or Mobilenet backbones, the ResNet-34 backbone we used here is unique to this implementation.
+(our network has an effective stride of 8, not 16, and has no atrous convolutions).

 Input images are 300x300 RGB.
 They are fed to a 7x7 stride 2 convolution with 64 output channels, then through a 3x3 stride 2 max-pool layer, resulting in a 75x75x64 (HWC) tensor.
 The rest of the backbone is built from "building blocks": pairs of 3x3 convolutions with a "short-cut" residual connection around the pair.
 All convolutions in the backbone are followed by batch-norm and relu.